Germany's conservatives on track to win vote in northern state

 The Christian Democrats (CDU) have a big lead in polls in the state, whose nearly 3 million residents account for roughly 3.5% of Germany's population.

-One survey published by ZDF Politbarometer on Thursday put the CDU at 38% in Schleswig-Holstein, widening the gap with the Social Democrats (SPD) and the environmentalist Greens, which both stood at 18%.
+One survey published by ZDF Politbarometer on Thursday put support for the CDU at 38% in Schleswig-Holstein, widening the gap with the Social Democrats (SPD) and the environmentalist Greens, which both stood at 18%.

 The CDU's stronger standing in the state than at the national level - where it is polling at 26% following its worst federal election ever in September - is partly down to the popularity of state premier Daniel Guenther, analysts say.